NirantK/blog/content/writing/modelmonitoring.md

 The differences can be on 3 levels:
 Data, Features, Predictions

-The better hack would be to consider a rolling mean of

 ## Data Differences
 Data differences can be of several types, the most frequest are these: